Solenta Aviation: Accidents and incidents

 On 6 June 2011 at 10:25 local time, an Antonov An-26 (registered TR-LII) ditched into the Gulf of Guinea 2.3 kilometres off Libreville, Gabon.
-The aircraft was operated by Scorpion Air, a Bulgarian company, under Solenta Aviation Gabon's AOC.
+The aircraft was operated by Scorpion Air, a Bulgarian company.
 It had been on Flight 122A for DHL Aviation from Port Gentil to Libreville.
 The three crew members and one passenger on board received only minor injuries.
 Prior to the ditching, they had reported hydraulic problems; eyewitness reports suggest that an engine failure may have occurred.
 As a consequence, the Gabonese government declared a temporary ban on aircraft of the types Antonov An-12, An-24 and An-26 in the country, pending the outcome of the investigation into the cause for the crash.